-The 2024 Edinburgh Parkinson’s Lecturer is Richelle Flanagan (pictured below).
-The title of Richelle’s Lecture is:
+The 2024 Edinburgh Parkinson’s Lecturer was Richelle Flanagan (pictured below).
+The title of Richelle’s Lecture was:

 How nutrition and diet can help you live better with Parkinson’s.